Guidance

 For hepatitis C

-The extract is restricted to hepatitis C PCR positive cases only.
+The extract is restricted to hepatitis C PCR (polymerase chain reaction) positive cases only.

-Upon notification, confirmed childhood hepatitis cases will be run through the Personal Demographics Service (PDS) to obtain the patient’s full contact details and the details of their general practitioner (GP).
+Upon notification, confirmed childhood hepatitis cases will be run through the Personal Demographics Service to obtain the patient’s full contact details and the details of their GP.
 The patient will also be cross-checked against other linked data sets to import information already known about the case.

-For cases not directly reported by specialist clinicians, letters will be sent to the patient’s GP first asking them to confirm the infection status if possible and to notify UKHSA of the specialist managing the child’s infection.
-In addition, for cases of hepatitis B GPs will be asked to complete a baseline Enhanced Surveillance of Childhood hepatitis B cases questionnaire.
-This questionnaire includes questions on the case’s hepatitis B vaccination history, clinical symptoms, laboratory results; demographic information, information on potential source of infection.
+For cases not directly reported by specialist clinicians, letters will be sent to the patient’s GP first asking them to confirm the infection status if possible and to notify the UKHSA of the specialist managing the child’s infection (Appendix 2).
+In addition, for cases of hepatitis B, GPs will be asked to complete a baseline enhanced surveillance of childhood hepatitis B cases questionnaire (Appendix 1).
+This questionnaire includes questions on the case’s hepatitis B vaccination history, clinical symptoms, laboratory results, demographic information, and information on potential source of infection.

 A follow-up telephone call will be made to non-responding GP practices.

-For both hepatitis B and C cases, the named clinician managing the hepatitis infection will be contacted informing them of the childhood surveillance programme and asking for completion of a baseline clinical data form.
-If it is identified that a child’s infection is not being monitored or managed, UKHSA will provide patient information to the HIPSNet regional clinical lead who will liaise with the GP to try to ensure access to care (see Appendix 3b).
-Neither UKHSA or the corresponding member of HIPSNet assume clinical responsibility for the children identified through this surveillance.
+For both hepatitis B and C cases, the named clinician managing the hepatitis infection will be contacted informing them of the childhood surveillance programme and asking for completion of a baseline clinical data form (Appendix 1).
+If it is identified that a child’s infection is not being monitored or managed, the UKHSA will provide patient information to the HIPSNet regional clinical lead who will liaise with the GP to try to ensure access to care.
+Neither the UKHSA or the corresponding member of HIPSNet assume clinical responsibility for the children identified through this surveillance.

-Annual follow up questionnaires will be sent to the named lead consultant responsible for the care of child’s hepatitis, usually Paediatric Infectious Diseases or Gastroenterology Hepatology Specialist.
-These will be sent out until a child moves into adult care, their infection resolves or they are lost to follow-up (that is, moves out of England).
+Annual follow up questionnaires will be sent to the named lead consultant responsible for managing the child’s hepatitis, usually the paediatric infectious diseases or gastroenterology hepatology specialist.
+These will be sent out until a child moves into adult care, their infection resolves, or they are lost to follow-up (that is, moves out of England).
 Follow-up questionnaire data will be entered via a web portal (snap survey).

 Where information on household contact and child vaccination status is not available from the GP, these will be requested from the specialist managing the child’s infection through a supplementary form at first follow-up.

-Where hepatitis B cases are notified through laboratory surveillance, residual blood samples will be requested to be sent from the laboratory of diagnosis to the Virus Reference Department, UKHSA Colindale (if not already requested via the existing enhanced surveillance for acute hepatitis B).
+Where hepatitis B cases are notified through laboratory surveillance, residual blood samples will be requested to be sent from the laboratory of diagnosis to the VRD at UKHSA Colindale (if not already requested via the existing enhanced surveillance for acute hepatitis B) (Appendix 2).

-Residual samples will only be requested for those under 10, as the primary aim of their collection is in evaluating our UKHSA’s infant vaccination programmes.
+Residual samples will only be requested for those aged 10 years and under, as the primary aim of their collection is in evaluating the UKHSA’s infant vaccination programmes.
 Samples received at the reference laboratory will undergo molecular characterisation investigations to confirm the diagnosis and conduct additional genotyping and phylogenetic analysis.
 Genotyping and phylogenetic analysis provide information on the diversity of the viruses affecting children with additional molecular characterisation informing on the presence of variants.

-Patient identifiable information may be shared with members of HIPSNet clinicians only if it is identified the child is not currently in direct care for their hepatitis infection.
-Aggregated national surveillance data will be shared with the Paediatric Infectious Diseases or Hepatology Consultant responsible for managing the child’s hepatitis infection.
+Patient identifiable information may be shared with members of HIPSNet clinicians only if it is identified that the child is not currently in direct care for their hepatitis infection.
+Aggregated national surveillance data will be shared with the paediatric infectious diseases or hepatology consultant responsible for managing the child’s hepatitis infection.

-A privacy notice can be found in (see Appendix 4) which gives further details on information governance and some frequently asked questions on data collection.
+The Privacy notice for the enhanced surveillance of childhood cases of hepatitis B and C in England gives further details on information governance and some frequently asked questions on data collection.

-If this surveillance programme identifies any cases where a health protection incident is considered to have been the most likely source of infection, for example during healthcare procedures in the UK, this will be reported promptly to the local health protection team (HPT).
+If the surveillance programme identifies any cases where a health protection incident is considered to have been the most likely source of infection, for example during healthcare procedures in the UK, this will be reported promptly to the local HPT.
 The HPT will be responsible for any incident investigation and follow-up.

 Annual reports on aggregated national data from the treatment and outcome questionnaires will be disseminated to reporting paediatric infectious diseases and hepatology consultants.